bakpakin/Fennel/style.md

 Do not name functions `is-foo`; the use of the `is` prefix comes from languages which are not allowed to use question marks in identifier names and has no place in Fennel.
+Exception: the `is` prefix can be used when naming functions that are intended to be called from Lua code.

 #### Exclamation Marks: Destructive Operations